ChersonPerson/JamfSupportSnapshot/README.md

 When released, Support Snapshot will show:

-Device name, model, iOS version
+- Device name, model, iOS version
-Supervision & MDM status
+- Supervision & MDM status
-User assignment
+- User assignment
-iCloud & Activation Lock
+- iCloud & Activation Lock
-Lost Mode, Passcode, Compliance
+- Lost Mode, Passcode, Compliance
-Last check-in and inventory
+- Last check-in and inventory
 This will give Support teams the same snapshot experience they already have for computers.

 ## 🛠 Installation

-Download the latest build from the Releases page. macOS
+1. Download the latest build from the Releases page.
+2. macOS
-Download the .dmg or .zip
+3. Download the .zip
-Move Support Snapshot.app to Applications
+4. Move Support Snapshot.app to Applications
-Launch the app
+5. Launch the app
-Enter your Jamf Pro URL and API token
+6. Enter your Jamf Pro URL and API token

 If macOS blocks it:
 System Settings → Privacy & Security → Open Anyway